OneNoxTi/sms-api/docs/instruction/general/registration.md

 ![image1](/img/en/general_registration/image1.png)

-To register in the service, perform the following actions step by step:
+To continue registration in the service, follow the steps below:

 |  №  | Action |
 | :-: | ------ |